SaiDarshan2003/Experiment-3/README.md

 # Find the numbers of days in a month

 ## Aim:
-  To write a Java program to find the number of days in a month
+  To write a Java program to find the number of days in a month.

 ## Algorithm